TensorFleet/docs/docs/tutorials/01_connection.md

 ## Learning Objectives

-- Establish a WebSocket connection to ROS Bridge using ROSLibBridgeWrapper
+- Establish a WebSocket connection to ROS Bridge using `ROSLibBridgeWrapper`
 - Subscribe directly to MAVROS ROS topics for low-level state monitoring
 - Utilize DroneStateModel for aggregated, managed drone state handling
 - Compare raw ROS processing vs. managed state utilities
-- Monitor key drone parameters: connection status, arming state, flight mode, and guided mode

 ## Key Concepts

+- **ROS**: A robotics communication framework.
+Data is published on specific topics.
+And is received by subscribing to the topics.
+Allows nodes and sensors to communicate with each other.
 - **ROS Bridge**: Enables remote WebSocket-based communication with ROS systems
-- **MAVROS**: MAVLink extendable communication library for ROS drone integration
-- **State Aggregation**: Combining multiple ROS topics into a unified state representation
+- **MAVROS**: Mavlink is a very common protocol used to communicate with robotics vehicle controllers. mavlink is built on top of UDP.
+MAVROS is a library that exposes mavlink to ROS

 ## Prerequisites